HotswapProjects/HotswapAgent/README.md

     * or set autoHotswap property `-XXaltjvm=dcevm -javaagent:PATH_TO_AGENT\hotswap-agent.jar=autoHotswap=true` to reload
     changed classes after compilation.
 This setup allows even reload on a production system without a restart.
-* Automatic configuration - all local classes and resources, known to the running Java application, are automatically discovered and watched for the reload (all files on the local filesystem, not inside the any JAR file).
+* Automatic configuration - all local classes and resources, known to the running Java application, are automatically discovered and watched for the reload (all files on the local filesystem, not inside any JAR file).
 * Extra classpath - Need change a runtime class inside dependent JAR?
 Use extraClasspath property to add any directory as a classpath to watch for class files.
 * Reload resource after a change - resources from the webapp directory are usually reloaded by the application server.
 But what about